Chord Energy (CHRD)

 AI Analysis | Feedback

-- Natural Gas Liquids (NGLs): A group of hydrocarbons, such as propane and butane, separated from natural gas and sold as valuable byproducts.
+- Natural gas liquids (NGLs): A group of hydrocarbons, including ethane, propane, and butane, extracted from natural gas and used as feedstocks for the petrochemical industry or as fuels.

 AI Analysis | Feedback

-Chord Energy (CHRD) primarily sells its crude oil, natural gas, and natural gas liquids (NGLs) to other companies within the energy sector, rather than directly to individuals.
+Chord Energy (CHRD) is an exploration and production company that primarily sells its crude oil, natural gas, and natural gas liquids to other companies rather than individuals.
+Its major customers are typically refiners, marketers, and midstream companies.

 AI Analysis | Feedback